Time-inconsistent reinsurance and investment optimization problem with delay under random risk aversion: Equilibrium strategies under the geometric Brownian motion

 \begin{proposition} If the candidate equilibrium reinsurance and investment strategy is captured by the equation \eqref{eq47}, then one has $\frac{\partial \hat{q}(t)}{\partial h}<0$, $\frac{\partial [\hat{\pi}(t)x]}{\partial h}<0$ and

 where $\hat{f}(t)\in\left\{\hat{q}(t),\hat{\pi}(t)x\right\}$.
 Furthermore, if $r+\alpha<1$, then one can obtain that

-\end{proposition} \begin{proof} See Appendix D. \end{proof} Based on the above investigations, we are now in a position to derive the following result addressing the equilibrium reinsurance and investment strategy when the utility function $\varphi^{\gamma}$ follows the exponential utility. \begin{theorem} Assume that the utility function $\varphi^{\gamma}$ is given by the equation \eqref{eq49} with $\gamma\in[\epsilon_{1},\infty)$ and the assumption $(A2)$ holds, where $\epsilon_{1}$ is a very small positive constant.
-Then the equilibrium reinsurance and investment strategy and the corresponding equilibrium value function are given by equations \eqref{eq47} and \eqref{eq50}, respectively. \end{theorem} \begin{proof} See Appendix E. \end{proof}
+\end{proposition} \begin{proof} See Appendix E. \end{proof} Based on the above investigations, we are now in a position to derive the following result addressing the equilibrium reinsurance and investment strategy when the utility function $\varphi^{\gamma}$ follows the exponential utility. \begin{theorem} Assume that the utility function $\varphi^{\gamma}$ is given by the equation \eqref{eq49} with $\gamma\in[\epsilon_{1},\infty)$ and the assumption $(A2)$ holds.
+Then the equilibrium reinsurance and investment strategy and the corresponding equilibrium value function are given by equations \eqref{eq47} and \eqref{eq50}, respectively. \end{theorem} \begin{proof} See Appendix F. \end{proof}

 \begin{corollary} If $\alpha=h=B=C=\beta=0$, which implies that the model does not include delay, then the equilibrium reinsurance and investment strategy reduces to

 and the corresponding equilibrium value function becomes